-Pain tolerance reaches its minimum toward the middle of the cycle, and you will be able to resume your health and beauty regimen.
+Pain tolerance reaches its maximum toward the middle of the cycle, and you will be able to resume your health and beauty regimen.

 Painful periods can occur even when the reproductive system is completely healthy.
 In this case, this is called primary dysmenorrhea.

 There are several typical period pain causes:

 - First, during menstruation, the uterus contracts to expel its inner lining (the endometrium).
 As a result, the blood vessels are compressed, which causes a temporary lack of oxygen and provokes the discomfort.